onesoft-sudo/sudobot/README.md

 ### Getting started

-You can request an invite for SudoBot [here](https://sudobot.everything-server.ml/).
+You can request an invite for SudoBot [here](https://discord.gg/pazm3tqYh5), it's completely free.
 Alternatively, you can create your own Discord API application and then host SudoBot.

 ### Setup for Custom Hosting